sourcegraph/deploy-sourcegraph/docs/update.md

 ## Rollback

-You can rollback by performing the [update steps](#steps) with the previous version.
+You can rollback by resetting your `release` branch to the old state and proceeding with step 2 above.

 _If an update includes a database migration, rollback will require some manual DB modifications.
 We plan to eliminate these in the near future, but for now,